Accessibility Tools

 NCA – Norfolk Old Boys and Girls Reunion: 100 Years

-NCA – Norfolk Old Boys and Girls’ Reunion: 100 YearsNORFOLK OLD BOYS AND GIRLS’ REUNION: 100 YEARSOn September 6, 1923, Town of Simcoe Council started the discussions around organizing an Old Boys and Girls’ Reunion, sometimes referred to as ‘Old Home Week’.
+NCA – Norfolk Old Boys and Girls’ Reunion: 100 YearsRuns until May 2025 On September 6, 1923, Town of Simcoe Council started the discussions around organizing an Old Boys and Girls’ Reunion, sometimes referred to as ‘Old Home Week’.
 By October 4, 1924 an Old Boys’ Executive Committee was established and several other sub-committees were formed to plan for the event, including a Finance Committee, Reception Committee, Music Committee, Decoration Committee and 5 other committees.
-In the 1924 budget, the Town of Simcoe Council pledged $2000 to...
+In the 1924 budget, the Town of Simcoe Council pledged $2000 to the committee to support the reun...

 Continue reading